Outdated Browser Detected

 Spar retail director Ian Taylor said the company is ready to help.

-“We’re completely focused on providing retailers with the best logistics service in the UK by offering 24-hour lead times, daily fresh deliveries and service levels running at 98% on fresh and ambient,”
+“We’re completely focused on providing retailers with the best logistics service in the UK by offering 24-hour lead times, daily fresh deliveries and service levels running at 98% on fresh and ambient,” he added.

 Bestway said its field team had been “out in force” to return a sense of normal service to stores.